 I entered academia relatively late in life after spending two decades working, first, as a community and labor organizer and, later, as an analyst and strategist for several national nonprofit organizations.
-After college, I worked for ACORN, the Teamsters (and campaign stints with other unions), Project Vote, the Human Rights Campaign, and the Food Research and Action Center.
-I have also consulted for two philanthropic organizations.
-Years ago, through a series of strange accidents, I also became involved with Haiti's pro-democracy movement, living there for a time and returning several more times over the years.
+After college, I worked as an employee or consultant for ACORN, the Teamsters (and campaign stints with other unions), the Human Rights Campaign, Project Vote, and the Food Research and Action Center.
+I have also done consulting work for two philanthropic organizations.
+Years ago, through a series of strange accidents, I also became involved with Haiti's pro-democracy movement, living there for a time and returning several more times over the years with human rights activists, journalists, and refugee lawyers.

 Teaching and Higher Education